Napoleonic Wars Online

 4.6.
 States can transfer victory points from one state to another (see RAR rules 3.3 and 3.4 for details).

 4.7.
-The score of France includes the scores of all revolutionary states created by France, and the scores of other major powers whose monarch is also monarch of a fragmented state includes the score of that fragmented state, except that the Bourbon state is never included in the score of any other power.
+The score of France includes the scores of all revolutionary states created by France, and the scores of other major or minor powers whose monarch is also monarch of a fragmented state includes the score of that fragmented state, except that the Bourbon state is never included in the score of any other power.
 Scores are tracked and reported both separately and collectively.

 4.8.
 A major nation that loses control of the Bourbon state loses VPs equal to one-third of its starting score.